Laurie Miller

 Here's what we'll focus on:

-Reframing perfectionism and self-criticism: Perfectionism isn't a personality trait you're stuck with.
-It's a pattern we can tweak.
-We'll figure out where it's coming from and build healthier ways to think about performance, mistakes, and your worth as an athlete.
+Reframing perfectionism and self-criticism: Perfectionism often masks anxiety or low self-worth.
+We'll figure out where it's coming from and build healthier ways to think about performance, mistakes, and your worth as a person—not just an athlete.

-Finding balance between pushing hard and protecting your wellbeing: You don't have to choose between performance and mental health.
-We'll figure out how to honor both.
+Finding balance between sport and mental health: You don't have to choose between being a competitive athlete and taking care of your mental health.
+We'll figure out how to honor both—and when it might be time to step back.

 My style?
 Warm, real, and occasionally funny.

-I believe laughter is just as healing as deep reflection.
+I believe healing happens in connection, not perfection.
 I'll challenge you when you need it, but I'll also meet you where you are.
-Every session is tailored to you—what you need that day, what feels right for you.
-Some days we'll dig deep.
+Every session is tailored to you—what you need that day, what feels safe for you.
+Some days we'll dig deep into difficult emotions.
 Other days we'll pull out Uno or Connect Four while we chat.
 Both are okay.
 The goal isn't to turn you into someone you're not.
-It's to help you become the athlete (and person) you want to be.
+It's to help you heal, grow, and decide who you want to be—in sport and in life.

 What makes me different.

 I've been in your shoes.
-I know what it's like to freeze on the beam.
-To second-guess every move.
-To wonder if you're good enough.
+I know what it's like to struggle with anxiety and perfectionism in sport.
 I'm not just a clinician reading about these challenges in a textbook.
 I've lived them.

 I'm supervised by Dr. Erin Ayala.
 Every single client I work with benefits from Dr. Ayala's oversight and expertise.
-You're getting high-quality, evidence-based support (at a more accessible rate!)
+You're getting high-quality, evidence-based mental health support (at a more accessible rate!)

-I use approaches that actually work.
-Acceptance and Commitment Therapy (ACT), Positive Psychology, Feminist Therapy, and Performance Coaching—all grounded in research, all tailored to you.
+I use approaches that actually work for mental health.
+Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy skills, Feminist Therapy, and trauma-informed approaches—all grounded in research, all tailored to you.

 -